Mathematical Economics

 Offered Both Fall and Spring; Lecture hours:3

 Elementary probability, random variables, moments, central limit theorem, conditional expectation, statistical distributions derived from the normal distribution.
+History of the development of Probability.
 Probability simulations and applications from various fields.
 Prerequisite: MATH 211.

 MATH 304.
 Statistical Inference Theory.
 1 Credit.